open-sdg/open-sdg/docs/updates.md

 * Audit and cleanup of the use of headings throughout the platform
 * Move colored bar to top of page
 * More whitespace around search bar/logo
+* Easier method of customising the colors in the platform ("Sass variables")

 ## 0.10.0